 Types of Manual Espresso Machines

-Spring Piston machines have a calibrated spring in the group head that pushes the water through your grounds for you.
+Spring Piston espresso makers have a calibrated spring in the group head that pushes the water through your grounds for you.
 To cock or compress the spring, you pull down the lever.
 Once it is released, the spring slowly comes back up, forcing water through the grounds as it does so.
 Spring Piston machines are more convenient to use, offering a semblance of repeatability and consistent pressure from shot to shot.

-Direct lever machines use a lever to apply pressure to the water as it extracts espresso.
+Direct lever espresso machines use a lever to apply pressure to the water as it extracts espresso.
 The user has total control over the pressure applied.
 Direct Lever machines are the favored type among espresso enthusiasts as they allow complete control over pressure, speed and volume extracted.
 However, they require a lot of work and practice to master, and it can often be challenging to replicate good shots.

 Who Should Buy A Manual Espresso Machine?